Spatial Steerability of GANs via Self-Supervision from Discriminator: Experiments

 \section{Experiments}

 We evaluate the proposed SpatialGAN on multiple benchmarks, covering faces, indoor scenes, and outdoor scenes.
 Sec.~\ref{subsec:impl} provides the implementation details.
-The main comparison and experimental results are presented in Sec.~\ref{subsec:main-results}, that our SpatialGAN could improve the synthesis quality, enhance the spatial controllability of $G$, and support multiple types of editing.
+The main comparison and experimental results are presented in Sec.~\ref{subsec:main-results}, that our SpatialGAN can support multiple types of editing, enhance the spatial controllability of $G$, and improve the synthesis quality.
 Sec.~\ref{subsec:ablation} includes comprehensive ablation studies.